 A Ratesetter investing strategy would depend greatly on your personal circumstances.
 If you require access to money inside a year, the only choice should be the rolling market, as this provides the quickest access to your cash.
 I have heard of many people investing large sums of cash in here (for instance, proceeds from a sale of a house), but it should be noted that despite the previous exemplary record, Ratesetter has no FSCS protection and your funds still are at risk.
 Because of this I believe it would be too risky to save money like this.

 My own strategy revolves around the 5-year market as I have no immediate need for funds and additionally this is where the greatest interest is paid.
 I am a manual Ratesetter, choosing only to invest when the rate goes above 6% for this market.
-I find the rates are very variable so this threshold will be hit at least once in a month, maybe more.
+This interest rate seems heavily optimistic now due to the cuts, but I have still seen rates in the mid 5% range from time to time.

 Repayments of loans occur every month of the individual loan agreement,.
 This may result in many small payments hitting your account regularly instead of a consolidated one-off payment at month-end.
 In addition, a good proportion of loans pay back early and are credited to the holding account.
 So if you are a manual investor, regular log-ins will be required to ensure your money is continually lent.